Building a rich text editor for UIKit, AppKit and SwiftUI

 }

-If we run the test app again, you’ll see that the text is now updated when we type in the rich text editor.
-This is because our coordinator listens for changes in the text field and updates the text binding for us.
+If we run the app again, you’ll see that the text is now updated when we type in the editor.
+This is because the coordinator listens to the text field and updates the text binding for us.

 Working with text styles

-Therefore, let’s add a safeRange function to NSAtrributedString, to shield us from invalid ranges:
+Therefore, let’s add a safeRange to NSAtrributedString, to shield us from invalid ranges:

 public extension NSAttributedString {